Draža Mihailović Cup

 The Draža Mihailović Cup (DMC) is an annual Australian basketball tournament for basketball clubs with Serb ethnic affiliation.
 The first edition of the tournament was held in 1993, it has steadily grown to encompass clubs from across the country.

-KK Otpisani Melbourne recently won the 2023/24 edition of the tournament in Melbourne and Adelaide, defeating the 2022 champions Sydney Obilic, for their first back to back DMC titles – led by head coaches Bosko Kostur & Stefan Trifkovic.
-Star KK Otpisani shooting guards Milan Savic and Adam Thoesby, who previously played with the Keillor Thunder, Ballarat Miners & Casey in Youth League and NBL1, were named the tournament's Most Valuable Players (MVP) in Melbourne (Savic) & Adelaide (Thoesby).
+KK Sydney Obilic recently won the 2025 edition of the tournament in Brisbane, defeating the back to back champions KK Otpisani Melbourne.
+The MVP was Alexei Piljevic.

 The tournament is named after Chetnik leader Draža Mihailović, who led the first European uprising against Nazi Germany in World War II.

-KKO Melbourne return to Brisbane DMC 2025 in December to defend their title and secure the coveted 3rd Championship.